futchmars/futchmars/README.md

 > tell me if I (or my friends) make you feel uncomfortable or weird out...!!
 I respect boundaries strictly

-> im socially awkward and apathetic sometimes sorry if i come out as rude
+> im really socially awkward and apathetic sorry if i come out as rude

 > basic dni criteria i block freely idfk just dont be a freak